 |

 John Hughes, fresh off the success of The Breakfast Club, continued his high school depiction with this life-loving, carefree comedy.
-The thematic elements are the same as usual, including teen liberation, uncomprehending authorities, the teen/parent relation etc, but Hughes' stance here is more lightweight and the characterizations more banal than was the case with The Breakfast Club.
-Ferris Bueller is a more downright comedy, and even if it lacks the profound ingenuity and humour of its predecessor, it is an impetus of uplifting fun.
+The thematic elements are the same as usual, including teen liberation, uncomprehending authorities, and the teen/parent relationship, but Hughes' stance here is more lightweight and the characterisations more banal than was the case with The Breakfast Club.
+This is a more outright comedy, and even if it lacks the profound ingenuity and humour of its predecessor, it's still an impetus of uplifting fun.
 Ferris Bueller's Day Off opens on

-a high note, as Matthew Broderick is given freedom to roam both
+a high note, with Matthew Broderick given freedom to roam both

 narratively and stylistically.
 The effect of letting him break the